-On the closing date, the parties to the asset purchase agreement and certain of Powertel's affiliates will enter into master site agreements governing all towers acquired under the asset purchase agreement.
-Under these agreements, Powertel will agree to continue to lease the space it currently occupies on the towers to be acquired by us.
+On the closing date, the parties to the asset purchase agreement and certain of Powertel's affiliates will enter into master site agreements governing all towers acquired pursuant to the asset purchase agreement.
+Pursuant to the master site agreements, Powertel or certain affiliates will agree to continue to lease the space it currently occupies on the towers to be acquired by us.
 The monthly rent paid by Powertel for each tower will be \$1,800.
 Such monthly payment is subject to increase based on an agreed upon schedule if and when Powertel adds equipment to a site.
-Nonetheless, the monthly rent, including additional rents related to the addition of certain equipment, will be increased on each fifth anniversary of the agreement up to an amount that is 115% of the rent paid during the preceding five year period.
-The master site agreements provide that space not occupied by Powertel on the acquired towers can be leased to third parties.
+Nonetheless, the monthly rent, including additional rents related to the addition of certain equipment, shall be increased on each fifth anniversary of the agreement up to an amount that is 115% of the rent paid during the preceding five year period.
+The master site agreements provide that space not occupied by Powertel on the acquired towers can be leased to third parties at our sole option.

-Under the master site agreements, the term of each tower lease will be ten years.
+Pursuant to the master site agreements, the term of each tower lease will be ten years.
 Powertel has the right to extend any site lease for up to three additional five year periods.
 Each site lease will automatically renew for an option term unless Powertel notifies us of its intent not to renew at least 180 days prior to the end of the then current term.

-Proposed One20ne Transaction
+Proposed One2One Transaction

-On March 5, 1999, we entered into the framework agreement with One20ne, under which Castle Transmission has agreed to manage, develop and, at its option, acquire up to 821 towers.
-These towers represent substantially all the towers in One20ne's nationwide wireless network in the United Kingdom.
+On March 5, 1999, we entered into the framework agreement with One2One, pursuant to which CTI has agreed to manage, develop and, at its option, acquire up to 821 towers.
+These towers represent substantially all the towers in One2One's 1800 MHz nationwide wireless network in the United Kingdom.
 Approximately one-half of these 821 towers can accommodate additional tenants.
 We expect to upgrade or replace the other towers as demand for space on such towers arises.
 We believe that the cost of upgrading or replacing any single tower will not exceed \$40,000.

-Castle Transmission will be responsible for managing and leasing available space on the towers, and will receive all the income from any such third party leases.
-The term of the management arrangements will be up to 25 years.
-During the three-year period following the closing, Castle Transmission will have the right, at its option, to acquire for (Pounds)1.00 per site One2One's interest in the 821 towers, to the extent such interests can be assigned.
-One2One has also agreed to include as part of the framework agreement, including Castle Transmission's right to acquire sites during the three-year period, any new One2One towers constructed during the term of the agreement.
+CTI will be responsible for managing and leasing available space on the towers, and will receive all the income from any such third party leases.
+The term of the management arrangements will be for up to 25 years.
+During the three-year period following the closing, CTI will have the right, at its option, to acquire for (Pounds)1.00 per site One2One's interest in the 821 towers, to the extent such interests can be assigned.
+One2One has also agreed to include as part of the Framework Agreement, including CTI's right to acquire sites during the three-year period, any new One2One towers constructed during the term of the agreement.